HaMerotz LaMillion 5: Leg 10 (South Korea → Vietnam)

 This season's final Detour was a choice between איטי (Slow) or מהיר (Fast).
 In Slow, teams had to perform 30 minutes of tai chi to receive their next clue.
 In Fast, teams had to perform cardio aerobics to receive their next clue.

-For this season's final Double Battle, one team member from each team had to balance themselves on a thin pole whilst trying to hit their opponent off of the pole with a pillow to score a point.
+For this season's final Duel, one team member from each team had to balance themselves on a thin pole whilst trying to hit their opponent off of the pole with a pillow to score a point.
 The first team to score two points received their next clue, while the loser had to wait for the next team.
-The team that lost the final Double Battle had to wait out a 15-minute penalty.
+The team that lost the final Duel had to wait out a 15-minute penalty.